2FA Authentication is implemented from version 12.0.7. onwards in Password Depot as follows:

 There is an option for resetting 2FA settings for every client in the Server Manager (e.g. if a client has lost its device or the client has been reset to its factory settings).
 Furthermore, supporting trusted devices and 2FA for individual clients can be deactivated, too.

-HINT: Two-Factor Authentication is currently only available for the Windows client.
+Hint: Two-Factor Authentication is currently only available with our Windows client and Android app.